inventhouse/cookery/Recipes/Riiiibs.md

 Start simmering the liquid from the ribs and stir in BBQ and hoisin sauce.
 Keep reducing the liquid until it is a thick syrup, less than half the volume; the thicker the better, but don't burn it, there's a lot of sugar in there.

-Spoon and brush the glaze on the meat side and roast under the broiler or on the grill to carmelize; WATCH CLOSELY, they can burn very quickly.
+Open up the foil, but use it to keep the pans easy to clean; spoon and brush the glaze on the meat side and roast under the broiler or on the grill to carmelize.
+WATCH CLOSELY, they can burn very quickly.
 Repeat on the bone side and again on the meat side.

 Serve with remaining glaze and more BBQ sauce.